 Only take taxis clearly identified with official markings and licenses.
 People might ask you if you want a ride in their car; be sure that they are licensed taxis.
 While unlicensed taxis may seem like a better deal, they are generally less safe because they are not regulated.
 You could also check with on-site staff to see if other forms of public transit are available, such as Uber or Lyft.

 Buses and subways are generally crowded and busy.
 Be extra cautious when using public transportation.
 Keep your belongings close.
 If you wear a backpack, you can wear it in front and put your arms over it.
-If you typically keep a wallet in a rear pocket, move it to a front pock and keep a hand on it.
+If you typically keep a wallet in a rear pocket, move it to a front pocket and keep a hand on it.
 Consider not using your cell phone or listening to music, as it may attract unwanted attention, making you a target for robbery.
 If you see your way being blocked by a stranger and another person is very close to you from behind, move away.
 This can happen in the corridor of the train or on the platform or station.

 If you are traveling on an overnight train or bus, lock your compartment when possible and never leave your belongings unattended.
 If the compartment cannot be locked securely, take turns sleeping in shifts with your traveling companions.
 When asleep, tie down your luggage, strap your valuables to you, and sleep on top of them as much as possible.
 Do not be afraid to alert authorities if you feel threatened in any way.

 Keeping a photographic record is a great way to help memories abroad last.
 Keep in mind that some countries prohibit the photographing of police and military installations, government buildings, border areas, and transportation facilities.
 It may also be culturally offensive and inappropriate to photograph people.
 Always ask for consent.
-A good guidebook will reference guidelines for photography, such as Unite for Sight’s web page on Ethics and Photography in Developing Countries.

 In accordance with the University of Minnesota, students must inform an official representative of the study abroad program or the University of any plans to travel during free time or before, during, and after the program dates.
 Note that neither the University nor its staff, agents, and representatives are responsible for any travel outside program requirements.